 - tropical storm: A tropical cyclone in which the maximum sustained surface winds are from 39 miles per hour (34 knots) to 73 miles per hour (63 knots).
 At this point, the system is given a name to identify and track it.

 - tropical wave: In the Atlantic, a type of atmospheric trough oriented north-south, which moves from east to west across the tropics, causing areas of cloudiness and thunderstorms.
 Tropical waves can lead to the formation of tropical cyclones.

 - trough: An elongated area of low atmospheric pressure.
 The opposite of a ridge.

 - typhoon: The name for a tropical cyclone with sustained winds of 74 miles per hour (65 knots) or greater in the western North Pacific Ocean.
 This same tropical cyclone is known as a hurricane in the eastern North Pacific and North Atlantic Ocean, and as a cyclone in the Indian Ocean.

 - wind chill: The calculation of temperature that takes into consideration the effects of wind and temperature on the human body.
 Describes the average loss of body heat and how cold the temperature feels.

 - wind shear: The rate of wind speed or direction change with distance.
 Vertical wind shear is the rate of change of the wind with respect to altitude.
 Horizontal wind shear is the rate of change on a horizontal plane.

-Hyphenated when serving as an adjective, but otherwise no hyphen when following a modified noun.
+Hyphenated when serving as an adjective, but not when following a modified noun.
 The well-read man was well mannered.